 The largest market for our steel products is the automotive industry in North America, which makes light vehicle production a key driver of demand.
-In the first six months of 2022, North American light vehicle production was approximately 7.1 million units, the highest first-half production volume since the first half of 2019.
-However, automotive production continues to be adversely affected by the global semiconductor shortage, as well as other material shortages and supply chain disruptions.
+In the first nine months of 2022, North American light vehicle production was approximately 10.8 million units, the highest production volume through the first nine months of a year since the first nine months of 2019.
+While we have seen modest improvement, automotive production continues to be adversely affected by the global semiconductor shortage, as well as other material shortages and supply chain disruptions.
 This has caused several outages amongst light vehicle manufacturers.
 The long-term outlook for the automotive industry remains positive as pent-up demand is strong due to ongoing production and supply chain issues.
+Additionally, the average age of cars on the road in the U.S. reached an all-time high during 2022, which should support demand as older vehicles need to be replaced.
 As the largest supplier of automotive-grade steel in the U.S., we expect to benefit from the increased production in coming years.

-During the first six months of 2022, light vehicle sales in the U.S. saw a seasonally adjusted annualized rate of 13.8 million units sold, with 2.9 million passenger cars and 10.9 million light trucks sold, representing an 18% decrease over the first six months of 2021 due primarily to decreased availability.
-Continued production issues have kept inventory near all-time lows, with only 1.15 million units of gross stock at the end of the first six months of 2022.
+During the first nine months of 2022, light vehicle sales in the U.S. saw an average seasonally adjusted annualized rate of 13.6 million units sold, with 2.8 million passenger cars and 10.8 million light trucks sold, representing a 13% decrease compared to the average of the first nine months of 2021, primarily due to decreased availability.
+Inventory levels have recently reached the highest level since May 2021 with 1.4 million units of gross stock at the end of September 2022, but remain significantly below historical average inventory levels of 2.5 to 3.0 million units of gross stock.

-The ongoing conflict between Russia and Ukraine has disrupted raw material sourcing for our minimill competitors and increased their steelmaking input costs.
+The ongoing conflict between Russia and Ukraine has disrupted raw material sourcing for our minimill competitors and has further increased the volatility in their steelmaking input costs.
 Approximately two-thirds of all U.S. imported pig iron, an important feedstock for flat-rolled steel producing minimills, is sourced from Russia and Ukraine.
-Early during the second quarter of 2022, imported pig iron prices peaked at \$1,045 per metric ton, the highest level since Fastmarkets AMM began assessing the pig iron market in September 2017.
-Imported pig iron prices declined to \$875 per metric ton by the end of the second quarter of 2022 and were \$515 per metric ton in the most recently available reported data, which is above the historical average of \$440 per metric ton from September 2017 to December 2021.
+Imported pig iron prices peaked at \$1,045 per metric ton in April 2022, the highest level since Fastmarkets AMM began assessing the pig iron market in September 2017, before declining to \$535 per metric ton at the end of the third quarter of 2022.
+Imported pig iron prices averaged \$731 per metric ton for the first nine months of 2022, which is significantly above the historical average of \$440 per metric ton from September 2017 to December 2021.
+The recent decline from record levels in pricing is primarily due to lower domestic steel production and surplus raw material inventory as competitors purchased excess raw materials at the beginning of the conflict between Russia and Ukraine to ensure sufficient supply in a time of uncertainty.
 Higher than historical imported pig iron costs should continue to support a higher HRC price.
-Unlike other flat-rolled producers, we are not reliant on imported pig iron as we produce it in-house at our blast furnaces, using our own iron ore and HBI as our primary raw materials.
+Unlike other flat-rolled producers, we are not reliant on imported pig iron or was the primary raw material.